Shibu Soren: Personal life

-He is married to Roopi Kisku.
-He has three sons Durga Soren, Hemant Soren, and Basant Soren and a daughter, Anjali Soren.
-Hemant Soren is the current Chief Minister of Jharkhand, having held the same office previously from July 2013 to December 2014.
+Soren was married to Roopi Kisku in 1962.
+He had three sons Durga Soren, Hemant Soren, and Basant Soren and a daughter, Anjali Soren.
+His son, Hemant Soren is the Chief Minister of Jharkhand currently and was the CM previously from July 2013 to December 2014.
 His elder son Durga Soren was MLA from Jama from 1995 to 2005.
-Durga's wife Sita Soren is current MLA from Jama.
+Durga's wife, Sita Soren is former MLA from Jama, but is now in BJP.
 Basant Soren is president of the Jharkhand Yuva Morcha, a youth wing of Jharkhand Mukti Morcha and current MLA from Dumka.

+Death

+Soren died at Sir Ganga Ram Hospital in Delhi, on 4 August 2025, at the age of 81.